-4.3.
-1.10.1.
-3.2.
+4.3.1.1 0.1.3.2.
 Between 2.5% and 7% gain/loss, Contractor the Contractor would bear 30% of the risk/reward; RI EOHHS and CMS would share in the other 70% as described in Section 4.3.1.6, above.
-4.3.
-1.10.1.
-3.3.
+4.3.1.1 0.1.3.3.
 Between 0 and 2.5% gain/loss, Contractor the Contractor would bear 100% of the risk/reward.
-4.3.1.11. interim and f inal set HHS o ttlement of payment EOHHS shall determine an ts made by the Contractor to EOHHS to the Contractor 4.3.1.11.1. deterr month nine an Interim Se 1s of claims run-ou S and RI EOHHS shall attlement based on three (3) at beyond the end of each an IBNR estimate.
-4.3.1.11.1.1 1.
-Contractor will jo EOHHS the follo of the interim settlement, the bintly provide to CMS and RI wing within one hundred endar Days following the end ration Year: 4.3.
-1.11.1.
-1.1.
-A complete and accurate report of Total Adjusted Expenditures for Enrollees in the applicable Demonstration Year; 4.3.
-1.11.1.
-1.2.
-A complete and accurate report of Total Adjusted of claims run-out;

-Expenditures, based on category of services, for Enrollees based on claims incurred for the applicable Demonstration Year, including three (3) months
+4.3.1.11. interim and final settlement of payme IS or by CMS and RI I EOHHS shall determine an nts made by the Contractor to EOHHS to the Contractor de mo termine an Interim Se IS and RI EOHHS shall ettlement based on three (3) ut beyond the end of each d an IBNR estimate.
+4.3.1.11.1.1.
+For the purpose of the interim second contractor will jointly provide the EOHHS the following within on twenty (120) calendar Days foll of each Demonstration Year: ointly provide to CMS and RI owing within one hundred endar Days following the end 4.3.1.1 1.1.1.1.
+A complete and accurate report of Total Adjusted Expenditures for Enrollees in the applicable Demonstration Year; 4.3.1.1 1.1.1.2.
+A complete and accurate report of Total Adjusted Expenditures, based on category of services, for Enrollees based on claims incurred for the applicable Demonstration Year, including three (3) months of claims run-out;